 What would you do if you were told to stop praying or stop receiving payment?
 This was the option a recent ‘homeschool coop’ in Michigan was given by the public school partnership that paid them for their services provided to their constituency enrolled through their program.
 Here is a portion of … [Read more...] about Prayer or Partnership?

-Is Homeschooling Elitist? by Israel Wayne Over the many years that I’ve been involved in the home education movement, I have heard the accusation, on occasion, that homeschooling is elitist or separationist.
+Is Homeschooling Elitist? by Israel Wayne Over the many years that I’ve been involved in the homeschooling movement, I have heard the accusation, on occasion, that homeschooling is elitist or separationist.
 Is that true?
-Do people home educate their children because they believe their … [Read more...] about Is Homeschooling Elitist?
+Do people home educate their children because they believe their children … [Read more...] about Is Homeschooling Elitist?

-Homeschool Reorganization Plan I recently spent some intense time in prayer regarding our home school.
+Homeschool Reorganization Plan I recently spent some intense time in prayer regarding our homeschool.
 This is what I feel the Lord gave me and it has been invaluable in helping us make the first major changes mid year in about 10 years.
-Be purposeful Am I ordering my day and planning … [Read more...] about Homeschool Reorganization Plan
+Be purposeful Am I ordering my day and planning to … [Read more...] about Homeschool Reorganization Plan